 Portreath is home to a seawall with fortifications to investigate.
 The South West Coast Path runs through the village too and although moderately challenging, the views are incredible.
 You can often see cetaceans at play in the waves below and be sure to visit the seals at the haulout below Godrevy.

 Why stay in a Portreath cottage?

-Whether you’re looking for a family-friendly home-from-home or a dog-friendly retreat, our collection of cottages in Portreath is sure to be able to cater for your needs.
+Whether you’re looking for a family-friendly home-from-home or a dog-friendly retreat, our collection of Cornwall cottages is sure to be able to cater for your needs.
 Portreath is the ideal spot for those that are looking for a surfing break or a hiking holiday.
 It’s beautiful.